panva/node-oidc-provider/README.md

 ## [Documentation](/docs/README.md) & Configuration

 oidc-provider can be mounted to existing connect, express, fastify, hapi, or koa applications, see [how](/docs/README.md#mounting-oidc-provider).
-The provider allows to be extended and configured in various ways to fit a variety of uses.
+The authorization server allows to be extended and configured in various ways to fit a variety of uses.
 See the [documentation](/docs/README.md) and [example folder](/example).

 ```js